 Theresa Takacs (Singing/Piano/Theory)

 Theresa Takacs teaches students to sing by helping them understand how their own bodies are an instrument.
 This acoustical method encourages students to use their bodies to produce a sound that is full, rich and natural, and to project their voices properly for an audience.
-Students will also have the opportunity to learn how to work with a microphone and to explore other aspects of public performance.
+Students will also have opportunity to explore aspects of public performance.
 Theresa can help students prepare for music festivals, auditions, recitals, singing in church or other performance venues/events.
 Theresa can also help students who just want to sing for fun or to develop their voices to be part of a choir.
 Group singing lessons are also available for small groups of 6-8 students in off-site locations such as schools, churches or commercial space.
 Theresa also teaches beginner piano and beginner guitar lessons.
 Whether you’re learning to sing or play piano or guitar, Theresa teaches students to read music, understand chord structures and to read all the road maps on a page of music as well as to develop an understanding of music theory.

 Theresa Takacs is a member of the BC Registered Music Teachers Association and the National Association of Teachers of Singing.